sidchn/sidchn.github.io/_posts/2022-04-20-winjactf-wicked6.md

 ### Unreachable

-Challenge: Unreachable
+Challenge: Unreachable <br>
-Category: Reverse Engineering
+Category: Reverse Engineering <br>
-Description: Our engineers said that it was impossible to reach the flag printing function for this program, can you do the impossible? reach the unreachable?
+Description: Our engineers said that it was impossible to reach the flag printing function for this program, can you do the impossible? reach the unreachable? <br>

 #### Solution